rl-institut/multi-vector-simulator/CONTRIBUTING.md

 2. In your release branch, update the version number in [`src/multi-vector-simulator/version.py`](https://github.com/rl-institut/multi-vector-simulator/blob/dev/src/multi_vector_simulator/version.py) in  in the format indicated under 1 (commit message: "Bump version number").
 3. Replace the header `[Unreleased]` in the [`CHANGELOG.md`](https://github.com/rl-institut/multi-vector-simulator/blob/dev/CHANGELOG.md) with the version number (see 2.) and the date of the release in [ISO format](https://xkcd.com/1179/): `[Version] - YYYY-MM-DD`.
 4. After pushing these changes, create a pull request from `release/vX.Y.Z` towards `master` and merge it into `master`.
+It is normal that git tells you your release is out of date with master, do not hit the "update button"!
 5. Create a [release tag](https://github.com/rl-institut/multi-vector-simulator/releases) on github.
 Please choose `master` as target and use `vX.Y.Z` as tag version.
 In the description field simply copy-paste the content of the `CHANGELOG`descriptions for this release and you're done!
 For help look into the [github release description](https://help.github.com/en/github/administering-a-repository/creating-releases).

-### The actual release
+### The actual release on pypi.org
 *Note*: the point 4 to 7 can be done automatically by running `python prepare_package.py`, they are displayed here explicitly for transparency

-1. Open a working python3 virtual environment and make sure you have the latest versions of setuptools and wheel installed:
-`python3 -m pip install --upgrade setuptools wheel twine`.
-2. Make sure you pulled the release on `master` branch from `origin`: `git checkout master`, `git pull origin`.
-3. Change the version without committing with release candidates (add `rc1` to the `version_num`, for example `vX.Y.Zrc1`) before the actual release, as a release with a specific version number can only be uploaded once on pypi.
-4. Delete `build/`, `dist/` and `multi_vector_simulator.egg-info` directories (from previous release) to avoid errors.
-5. Rebuild the `build/`, `dist/` and and `multi_vector_simulator.egg-info` directories `python3 setup.py sdist bdist_wheel`
-6. Check the package with twine: `python3 -m twine check dist/*` If errors occur, fix them before the release or postpone.
-7. Copy the content of `input_template` into `src/multi-vector-simulator/package_data/input_template`, `report/asset` into `src/multi-vector-simulator/package_data/assets` and `tests/inputs` into `src/multi-vector-simulator/package_data/inputs`.
-8. Test your package:
-    1. Test the upload on test.pypi.org:
-        Here you need to use username and password of our pypi@rl-institut.de account.
-       ` twine upload --repository testpypi dist/*`
-    2. Test the installation: `python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps multi_vector_simulator==X.Y.Zrci`, where you replace `X.Y.Zrci` by your current version and release candidate
-9. If everything works as expected you can now upload the package release candidate to pypi.org
-    1. Check the credentials of our pypi@rl-institut.de account on https://pypi.org.
-    2. Type `twine upload dist/*`
-    3. Enter `__token__` for username and your pypi token for password.
-    4. Test the installation: `pip install multi-vector-simulator==X.Y.Zrci`, where you replace `X.Y.Zrci` by your current version and release candidate
-    5. Then open a terminal
-        `mvs_tool -f -o test_pypi`
-10. If you notice errors in the uploaded package, fix them and bump up `rc1` to `rc2` and repeat steps 3. to 10. until you don't see any more mistakes.
-11. If your release candidate works well you can now do the actual release: repeat step 3. to 10. and remove `rci` from [`src/multi-vector-simulator/version.py`](https://github.com/rl-institut/multi-vector-simulator/blob/dev/src/multi_vector_simulator/version.py).
+Follow the steps from the "Release candidate on pypi.org" section, without adding `rci` after the version number and ignoring step 11.

-12. Congratulations, you just updated the package on pypi.org, you deserve a treat!
+Congratulations, you just updated the package on pypi.org, you deserve a treat!

+*Note*: should you notice a mistake/error after making the official release to pypi.org, you will have to bump the version number `Z` and publish a new version.
+Try to make careful checks with release candidate to prevent this from happening !

 ### After the release